sliang07/HEROKUready-CODINGDOJO-ECOMMERCE/readme.rst

 *******************

-This is the same application as https://github.com/jaypatrickm/CODINGDOJO-CODEIGNITER-PokeCommerce I have fixed some code issues that conflict with firefox browser.
+This is the same application as https://github.com/jaypatrickm/CODINGDOJO-CODEIGNITER-PokeCommerce Fixed some code issues that conflict with firefox browser.
 Current project HEROKU ready.